PretzelBox/livePriceDisplay.js/README.md

 #livePriceDisplay.js

-Display the current price of a product according to the quantity/variant selected.
+Display the current price of a product according to the quantity/variant selected on an AmeriCommerce product details page.

 ---